-Libya probes the collapse of two dams after flooding devastated an eastern city, killing over 11,000
+Libya probes the collapse of two dams after flood devastated an eastern city, killing over 11,000

-DERNA, Libya (AP) — Libya’s top prosecutor said he has opened an investigation into the collapse of two dams that caused a devastating flood in a coastal city as rescue teams searched for bodies on Saturday, nearly a week after the deluge killed more than 11,000 people.
+DERNA, Libya (AP) — Libyan authorities have opened an investigation into the collapse of two dams that caused a devastating flood in a coastal city as rescue teams searched for bodies on Saturday, nearly a week after the deluge killed more than 11,000 people.

 Heavy rains caused by Mediterranean storm Daniel caused deadly flooding across eastern Libya last weekend.
 The floods overwhelmed two dams, sending a wall of water several meters (yards) high through the center of Derna, destroying entire neighborhoods and sweeping people out to sea.

 More than 10,000 are missing, according to the Libyan Red Crescent.
 Six days on, searchers are still digging through mud and hollowed-out buildings, looking for bodies and possible survivors.
+The Red Crescent has confirmed 11,300 deaths so far.

+Claire Nicolet, who heads the emergencies department of the Doctors Without Borders aid group, said rescuers found “a lot of bodies” on Friday and were still searching.
+“It was a big number ... the sea is still ejecting lots of dead bodies unfortunately,” she told The Associated Press.

+She said massive aid efforts were still needed, including urgent psychological support for those who lost their families.
+She said the burial of bodies is still a significant challenge, despite some progress in coordinating search and rescue efforts and the distribution of aid.

 Authorities and aid groups have voiced concern about the spread of waterborne diseases and shifting of explosive ordnance from Libya's recent conflicts.

+Haider al-Saeih, head of Libya’s center for combating diseases, said in televised comments Saturday that at least 150 people had suffered from diarrhea after drinking contaminated water in Derna.
+He urged residents to only drink bottled water, which is being shipped in as part of relief efforts.

-General Prosecutor al-Sediq al-Sour said prosecutors would investigate the collapse of the two dams, which were built in the 1970s, as well as the allocation of maintenance funds.
+Libya's General Prosecutor, al-Sediq al-Sour, said prosecutors would investigate the collapse of the two dams, which were built in the 1970s, as well as the allocation of maintenance funds.
 He said prosecutors would investigate local authorities in the city, as well as previous governments.

 “I reassure citizens that whoever made mistakes or negligence, prosecutors will certainly take firm measures, file a criminal case against him and send him to trial,” he told a news conference in Derna late Friday.

 It's unclear how such an investigation can be carried out in the North African country, which plunged into chaos after a NATO-backed uprising toppled longtime dictator Moammar Gadhafi in 2011.
 For most of the past decade, Libya has been split between rival administrations — one in the east, the other in the west — each backed by powerful militias and international patrons.

-One result has been the neglect of crucial infrastructure.
+One result has been the neglect of crucial infrastructure, even as climate change makes extreme weather events more frequent and severe.

 Local officials in the city had warned the public about the coming storm and last Saturday ordered residents to evacuate coastal areas in Derna, fearing a surge from the sea.
 But there was no warning about the dams, which collapsed early Monday as most residents were asleep in their homes.